gabrielchua/le-ft-hack/README.md

 pip install -r requirements.txt
 ```

-3. Download the data from [Kaggle](https://www.kaggle.com/competitions/lmsys-chatbot-arena/data) and add it to the same folder
+3. Download the data from [Kaggle](https://www.kaggle.com/competitions/lmsys-chatbot-arena/data) and add it to `data` folder

 4. Run the following: